HARD DISK POND

 After a month of quarrels between my printer, CPU and hard disk (color graphics are still pushing the limit here in 1989) my computer seems to be actually WORKING!
 I stay up late painting on screen, starving my body to feed my soul.
-Or is the operative cliche it "Make hay while the sun shines"?
+Or is the operative cliche "Make hay while the sun shines"?
 After all, who knows if it'll work tomorrow?
-About a 50/50 chance, based on this month...
+50/50 odds at best, based on this month...

-My friend David and I have built a hard disk.
-Really big.
-Really hard!
-A steel disk nearly three meters wide, whirling on a hidden axle.
-On its face I painted the image of a pool full of fish, fringed in reeds and rocks.
+My friend David and I built a big hard disk.
+Real big.
+Real hard!
+A steel disk near three meters wide, whirling on a hidden axle.
+On its face, I painted the image of a pool of koi, fringed in reeds and rocks.
 Through hard-disk magic, when you turn it on, the pool becomes real--assuming you can see my image AS a pool, of course, not just dabs of paint.
 We know it works: to test it, we just went swimming in the pool!
 Came out wet.
-Not just virtual water.
-It's a gate into whatever world you can picture!

 A man walks up with an alligator on a leash.
 He asks "My gator's hungry--can I let him swim in your pool and catch some fish or turtles?"

-I say "Sure, I painted those in; I can always just paint more."
+I say "Oh, sure.
+I painted those in; I can always just paint more."